campspot/github-action-push-to-another-repository/README.md

 # github-action-push-to-another-repository

 Used to push generated files from a directory from Git Action step into another repository on Github.
-By design it deletes the files from the destination directory as it is meant to "publish" a set generated files.
+This is a slight modification to the original action by [@cpina](https://github.com/cpina/github-action-push-to-another-repository), by design it requires that you specify a target directory on the destination repository.
+It will not delete any files on the destination repo.

+## Use Case: push compiled hugo sites to other hugo sites so that they become sub-sections

 E.g.
-Repository pandoc-test contains Markdown and a Git Action to generate, using Pandoc, an output: HTML, PDF, odt, epub, etc.

-Repository pandoc-test-output: contains only the generated files from the first Git Action.
-Pushed here with github-action-push-to-another-repository
+Repository `your-site` contains all the HUGO static site raw files with a custom template.

-And pandoc-test-output can have Git Pages to give access to the files (or just links to the raw version of the files)
+Repository `site-sub-section` contains a special section of `your-site` that uses a different HUGO template.

+You can compile the static website in `site-sub-section` and push it to `your-site` which in turns gets built by a **CI/CD** pipeline (GitHub or Third Party).

 ## Inputs
 ### `source-directory` (argument)
 From the repository that this Git Action is executed the directory that contains the files to be pushed into the repository.

+### `target-directory` (argument)
+This is the directory in the destination repository where the contents of `source-directory` will be copied into.

 ### `destination-github-username` (argument)
 For the repository `https://github.com/cpina/push-to-another-repository-output` is `cpina`.
 It's also used for the `Author:` in the generated git messages.